Cambridge-Hands-On-Science/Experiments/Experiments/Physics/UV (Fluorescence).md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Use LED light, which is less harmful, so much less harmful light.
+**Mitigation**: Use UVA LED light, which is less harmful, so much less harmful light.
 Warn users not to look directly at it.
 Avoid prolonged skin exposure.
+Ensure that if hands are at short distances directly under the lamp (<0.5 m), they don't remain there for longer than 5-10 mins.
+Minimise time drawing directly under lamp.
 In the event of an accident, call a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2